snowclipsed/snowclipsed/README.md

 </summary>
 <br>

-I am an upcoming CS researcher and incoming grad student (fall 2023).
-I have more than a year of undergraduate research experience.<br><br>
+I am an upcoming CS researcher and grad student at the Khoury College of Computer Sciences, Northeastern University. <br><br>

 In 2022-23, I worked with [Dr. Rahul Suresh, *Siberian Federal University*](http://inspeq.sfu-kras.ru/Suresh) on the applications of ML in Physics.
 Our paper was published in Frontiers in Physics.
 You can read it [here](https://www.frontiersin.org/articles/10.3389/fphy.2024.1322162/full).